 "All communication is either an SOS or a care package." -- Kelly Bryson

-So when your three year old hits the baby, or your five year old throws a toy at you, or your seven year old slams the door, they’re acting out.
-You
+when your three year old hits the baby, or your five year old throws a toy at you, or your seven year old slams the door, they’re acting out.
+You could

-could respond with punishment.
+respond with punishment.
 After all, the behavior is clearly unacceptable.
-But you would be missing the feeling that your child is
+But you would be missing the chance to address that feeling that

 the SOS behavior.
 But families are made of humans, who by definition aren't perfect.
 That's ok; Love serves us better than Perfect every time.)

 As you set the limit--calmly and kindly--remind yourself that there’s a reason for your child’s behavior.
 It may not be what you consider a good

 Then, address the need or feeling that’s motivating her behavior.
 That gives her the help she needs to cooperate with you.
 If you don't address the need,

 you don't get to the source of the behavior.

 - Children who are always cranky and uncooperative usually need more sleep, more connection, a physical ailment addressed, or a safe opportunity to cry

 - Children who compete with siblings often need to feel more connected to parents, more "seen" and valued for who they are.
 (Remember, sibling rivalry